someoverflow/SomeUtils/README.md

 # SomeUtils

-Just a simple & stupid Library for Java
+### Just a simple library for Java

-I really don't know why you should use this, but I am going to use this for my Projects ;)
+You should not use this lib! <br />
+It is still incredibly bad and therefore expandable. <br />
+If you still use the lib, you have the option of writing errors under the issues tab.

 ## Installation
 Gradle